Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `borderLeft`

 Integer number.
-Left border size in pixels.
-When this is set to `-1`, the borderAllSides setting is used for this side instead.
+The left border size in pixels.
+When this is set to `-1`, the `borderAllSides` setting is used for this side instead.

 **Returns**: